Haar-Laplacian for directed graphs: Numerical results

-Figure \ref{fig:denoise_1} shows the denoising results for four GFTs: our Haar-Laplacian, the SVD based one \citep{CCS23}, and the magnetic (with $q=1/4$) \citep{Zh21_magnet} and sign magnetic \citep{Fior23sigmanet} Laplacians.
+Figure \ref{fig:denoise_1} shows the denoising results for five GFTs: our Haar- and HaarD-Laplacians, the SVD based one \citep{CCS23}, and the magnetic (with $q=1/4$) \citep{Zh21_magnet} and sign magnetic \citep{Fior23sigmanet} Laplacians.
 The SNRs are averaged over 10 different graphs and 100 runs for each graph (with different noise realizations).
-One can see that for a small number of preserved coefficients, the SVD is better.
-However, growing the number of coefficients is beneficial to the Haar-Laplacian, which is able to give the overall best result.
+One can see that the HaarD-Laplacian gives the best result in all cases.
+For a small number $m$ of preserved coefficients, the SVD is better than the Haar-Laplacian; however, the situation is reversed when $m$ grows.
 The magnetic Laplacian gives rather poor results, but is able to improve performance with growing $m$.
-The sign-magnetic Laplacian, which is an artificial construction meant mostly for coding the properties of the graph rather than for offering a direct interpretation, is obviously useless for denoising (but useful for learning, as we will see later).
+The sign-magnetic Laplacian, which is an artificial construction meant mostly for coding the properties of the graph rather than for offering a direct interpretation, is obviously useless for denoising.